jckarter/clay/doc/language-reference.md

         var a, b, c, d = 1, ..twoAndThree(), 4;
     }

-If multiple variables are being bound, the right-hand side is implicitly evaluated in [multiple value context](#multiplevalueexpressions); in other words, a single expression that evaluates to multiple values may omit the `..` prefix.
+If multiple variables are being bound, the right-hand side is implicitly evaluated in [multiple value context](#multiplevalueexpressions).

     // Example
     oneAndTwo() = 1, 2;